cyberphone/es6-bigint-json-support/README.md

 a byte array in two-complement format like in Java: https://docs.oracle.com/javase/8/docs/api/java/math/BigInteger.html#toByteArray--

-## 3.2 Quoted String Deserialization
+## 3.2 Quoted String Mode Deserialization

 Since the is no generally accepted method for adding type information to data embedded in strings, the selection of encoding method is effectively left to the developers of the actual JSON